ForestAdmin/agent-nodejs/docs/connectors/relationships.md

-Out of the box, Forest Admin will not create relations between different data sources.
+Out of the box, Forest Admin will not interconnect collection from different connectors.

 This is solved by defining `jointures`.